Man charged with trying to bomb downtown Chicago bar

 An undercover FBI agent then was introduced to Daoud by one of the undercover employees as a cousin and operational terrorist living in New York, the affidavit said.

-Daoud listed 29 possible targets, including military recruiting centers, bars, malls and other Chicago-area tourist attractions before picking the bar, the affidavit said.
+Daoud listed 29 possible targets on four handwritten pages from a notebook he showed the undercover agent at a meeting on August 6, including military recruiting centers, bars, malls and other Chicago-area tourist attractions, the affidavit said.

+“Early in their conversation, Daoud emphasized that any attack they committed needed to be recognized as a ‘terrorist attack,'” the affidavit states about the early August meeting.

+He told the undercover agent at a meeting on August 23 that he had selected the bar targeted on Friday, the affidavit said.
+They met again in early September and then on Thursday viewed the green Jeep Cherokee with the inert explosive device at a storage unit in Bellwood, Illinois.

-Daoud met with the undercover agent in a Chicago suburb, and as they drove to downtown Chicago he led a prayer with the agent that the attack would succeed in killing many people, the affidavit said.
+On Friday, Daoud met with the undercover agent in a Chicago suburb, and he led a prayer that the attack would succeed in killing many people as they drove the agent’s vehicle to downtown Chicago, the affidavit said.

 In downtown Chicago, Daoud picked up the Jeep that contained the purported explosives from a parking lot and drove it to the targeted bar, the affidavit said.
 They did not identify the bar.